-Top Five Critical Thinking Skills
+Top Critical Thinking Skills

 - Asking Thoughtful Questions

-- Data analysis
+- Data Analysis

 - Questioning Evidence

-- Recognizing Differences and Similarities
+- Recognizing Patterns

 Often, you will need to share your conclusions with your employers or with a group of colleagues.
 You need to be able to communicate with others to share your ideas effectively.
-You might also need to engage in critical thinking with a group.
+You might also need to engage critical thinking in a group.
 In this case, you will need to work with others and communicate effectively to figure out solutions to complex problems.

-- Foresight Making Abstract Connections
+- Drawing Connections

 To think critically, you need to be able to put aside any assumptions or judgments and merely analyze the information you receive.
 You need to be objective, evaluating ideas without bias.

-- Attention to detail
+- Attention to Detail

 - Decision Making